 TRMVC takes the high overhead costs away from our clients and provide effective, efficient, high-end and cost saving programs.

 While TRMVC is based in the Pacific Northwest of the United States, we also have control and consultation contracts in Africa and the Middle-East.
 TRMVC can spread the overhead costs among multiple clients, saving all of our clients.

-Our Integrated Pest Management (IPM) programs provide you one-stop, full-service management that maximizes your control over mosquitoes and other flying nuisances.
-TRMVC works in compliance with the standards of the Pesticide Environmental Stewardship Program (PESP).
+Our Integrated Pest Management (IPM) programs provide you one-stop, full-service management that maximizes your control over mosquitoes and other nuisances.
+TRMVC works in compliance with the standards set by the Pesticide Environmental Stewardship Program (PESP).